-The two biggest market segments that suffer the most data breaches are public sector entities and small and medium sized businesses.
-The federal government is continually attempting to address cyber issues through regulations and spends $15 billion a year on cybersecurity.
+The two biggest market segments that suffer the most data breaches are public sector entities and small and medium-sized businesses.
+The federal government continually attempts to address cyber issues through regulations and spends $15 billion a year on cybersecurity.

 What is Required?